Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Cotyledon pendens requires bright light with at least 4-6 hours of morning or afternoon sunlight.
 Keep it away or shield it from hot direct sunshine to prevent scorching of the leaves.

-Cliff Cotyledon can be grown outdoors, however, gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.
+Cliff Cotyledon Succulent can be grown outdoors, however, gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.

 Temperature and Humidity

-Keep the Cliff Cotyledon away from frost and cold drafts like windy doors and windows, air conditioning units among others as prolonged exposure can cause leaf drop and the death of the plant.
+Cotyledon pendens requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
+Keep it away from frost and cold drafts like windy doors and windows, air conditioning units among others as prolonged exposure can cause leaf drop and the death of the plant.

 Feeding

-Do not feed the Cliff Cotyledon in the cold season as growth is reduced and feeding at this time can lead to fertilizer burn and eventual death of the plant.
+Feed your Cotyledon pendens monthly during the growing season with a cactus and succulents fertilizer to promote a lush growth.
+Do not feed in the cold season as growth is reduced and feeding at this time can lead to fertilizer burn and eventual death of the plant.

 Potting Mix